-These four items determine:
+These four systems determine:

-- The parkβs current value
+✔ The park’s current value

-- Future expansion
+✔ Future expansion potential

-- Whether lenders will finance the park
+✔ Whether lenders will finance the park

 1. Water System